The Global Health Studies Minor

 KINS 3333: Epidemiology/Human Disease

-Pre-approved international field experiences include opportunities in Belize, Honduras, Philippines, and Tanzania.
+Pre-approved international field experiences include opportunities in Belize, Honduras, Philippines, and Global Health in Tanzania or Disability and Culture in Tanzania.
 Other opportunities are available on a case by case basis.

 How much does the field experience cost?